aanderse/LdapRecord.com/source/docs/laravel/usage.md

 $connection = Container::getConnection('default');
 ```

-By default, the first connection that appears in your `ldap.php` configuration
+To retrieve your `default` connection that you have set in your `ldap.php` configuration
-file will be set to your default connection.
-If you only have one connection
-or would like to retrieve the default connection, call the `getDefaultConnection` method:
+file, call the `getDefaultConnection` method:

 ```php
 use LdapRecord\Container;